ThomasvanBommel/webhook-manager/README.md

 # GitHub webhook manager

-Application that recieves webhook POST requests from GitHub and will pull the repository on a successful push and try to deploy that application using `npm start`
+Application that recieves webhook POST requests from GitHub and will clone the repository on a successful 'check_suite' event